 Learning objectives describe what learners will be able to do upon completion of a course or instructional unit.
-Educators often refer to learning objectives as learning goals, performance outcomes, instructional objectives, behavioral objectives, or core competencies.
+Educators often refer to learning objectives as student learning outcomes, learning goals, performance outcomes, instructional objectives, behavioral objectives, or core competencies.
 Well-crafted courses have learning objectives that describe overall, high-level objectives for the course (the big ideas), as well as more detailed learning objectives for each unit or module of content.

 Why Is It Important?

 Carefully written learning objectives provide students with a roadmap that explains where they are going in the course and what to expect when they get there.
 They describe the intended purposes and expected results of the course, unit, or activity.
 Unit or module learning objectives also provide students with benchmarks by which they can measure their progress towards achieving the course outcomes.

 Learning objectives also guide instructors to align critical course components, such as student assessments, instructional materials, course activities, and course technology.
 When aligned, the major course components work together to ensure that students achieve the desired learning objectives.
 In an online course especially, objectives help instructors guide their choices about the content that needs to be included—what is truly important versus what is just nice to have.

 - Identify an object, thing, or idea (usually a noun) you want students to learn.
 Consider the desired knowledge dimension: factual, conceptual, procedural, or metacognitive.
 Example: The seven steps of the research process (procedural).